IFTTT/ConnectSDK-iOS/Location.md

 ### Background Fetch support
 The SDK doesn't directly invoke any background fetch methods.
 To use background fetch to run a synchronization while the app is in the background, you can call `ConnectButtonController.performFetchWithCompletionHandler(backgroundFetchCompletion:)` in the `performFetchWithCompletionHandler(completionHandler:)` `UIApplicationDelegate` method.
 The `backgroundFetchCompletion` closure will be invoked once the synchronization is complete with an appropriate `UIBackgroundFetchResult` enum value.

+### Geofence Toggling
+The SDK supports toggling geofences on and off for a given connection.
+To toggle geofences for a connection, call `ConnectButtonController.setGeofencesEnabled(enabled:for:)`.

 ### Notes
 - Automatic synchronization for a given connection will only be run if the connection has location triggers.
 Similarly, location region monitoring will only be started if the connection has location triggers setup.
 - The SDK runs a synchronization by default for the following events: